Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Introduction

 Finally, we consider those locally complete intersection foliations by curves whose conormal sheaf is a twisted null-correlation bundle, which is the simplest rank 2 locally free sheaf on $\P^3$ which does not split as a sum of line bundles.

 These foliations can also be regarded as the simplest locally complete intersections foliations which are not globally complete intersections from an algebraic point of view.
 Indeed, one important algebraic invariant of a foliation is the \emph{Rao module} of its singular scheme $Z$, namely the graded $\C[x_0,x_1,x_2,x_3]$-module which is closely related with the graded module $H^1_*(N_\sF^*)$ mentioned above.
-One can prove the conormal sheaf of a foliation by curves splits as a sum of line bundles if and only if the Rao module of singular scheme is 1-dimensional over $\C$, see \cite[Theorem 2]{CJV}.
-Our last main result shows that the foliations by curves whose singular scheme has a 2-dimensional Rao module are precisely the ones for which the conormal sheaf is a null correlation bundle, up to twist.
+One can prove that the conormal sheaf of a foliation by curves splits as a sum of line bundles if and only if the Rao module of singular scheme is 1-dimensional over $\C$, see \cite[Theorem 2]{CJV}.
+Our last main result shows that the foliations by curves whose singular scheme has a 2-dimensional Rao module are precisely the ones for which the conormal sheaf is a null-correlation bundle, up to twist.

-\begin{mthm} Let $\sF$ be a foliation by curves.
-The conormal sheaf is a twisted null correlation bundle if and only if the singular scheme is a curve with 2-dimensional Rao module.
-Furthermore, the moduli space of foliations by curves of degree $2k+1$ $(k\ge1)$ whose conormal sheaf is a twisted null correlation bundle is an irreducible quasi-projective variety of dimension
+\begin{mthm} Let $\sF$ be a foliation by curves on $\mathbb{P}^3$.
+The conormal sheaf is a twisted null-correlation bundle if and only if the singular scheme is a curve with 2-dimensional Rao module.
+Furthermore, the moduli space of foliations by curves of degree $2k+1$ $(k\ge1)$ whose conormal sheaf is a twisted null-correlation bundle is an irreducible quasi-projective variety of dimension

 The singular scheme of such foliations is always connected, and also smooth for a generic one. \end{mthm}